vigneshragupathy/vignesh88.github.io/_posts/2020-06-12-publish-package-in-npm-and-serve-the-static-content-from-cdn.markdown

 cd npm
 {% endhighlight %}

-### 2. Create a package.json file for your pacakage
+### 2. Create a package.json file for your package

 {% highlight console %}
 npm init